RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: AN-based RIS-assisted PLS

 \section{AN-based RIS-assisted PLS}

-In this section, the SC of an AN-based RIS-assisted PLS framework is derived in terms of the received signal powers of Bob and Eve receivers.
-After the SC derivation has been obtained, a theoretical analysis of the proposed RIS-assisted PLS system is performed, followed by the development of practical optimization strategies for the RIS with discrete phase shifts.
+This section derives the SC of the AN-based RIS-assisted PLS framework using the received signal powers at Bob and Eve.
+It then analyzes the proposed system and develops practical optimization strategies for RIS with discrete phase shifts.